Kaktushose/jda-commands/README.md

 - Simple and intuitive syntax following an annotation-driven and declarative style

-- Built-in support for slash commands, components, context menus and modals
+- Built-in support for slash commands, components, embeds, context menus and modals

 - Automatic and customizable type adapting and constraint validation of parameters